 What happens to my registered shareholding if Computershare is no longer the transfer agent?

-In the context of registered shareholding Computershare as transfer agent is acting as a recordkeeper.
+In the context of registered shareholdings, Computershare as transfer agent is acting as a recordkeeper.
 Transfer agents do not have ownership of the securities for which they maintain the records of in any circumstances.
+Your registered shareholdings will be recorded and maintained by the issuer’s successor transfer agent.

 Do you hold SIPC insurance (or any other insurance to protect shareholders)?

-SIPC is not relevant in the context of transfer agents, as investors' assets are on the register, and the register would be taken on by a successor agent.
+SIPC is not relevant in the context of transfer agents, as investors' assets are on the register, and the register would be taken on by a successor agent in the event Computershare were to ever become insolvent.
 Computershare carries professional indemnity insurance as cover for other issues.

 Shareholder communications